shadowfax42/Expense-Calculator-GUI/README.md

 - **History Management**:
   - View and manage calculation history in a table format.
-  - Export the entire history to a CSV file.
+  - Save history entries to a CSV file.
+  - Save history entries to a PDF file.
   - Clear all history entries with a single click.

 - **Chart Visualization**: